Research

 Novel Neural Stimulation to Control of Immune Cells and Pathology

-Recently we and collaborators discovered a surprising new way to manipulate microglia, the brain’s primary immune cells which play key roles in neurological and psychiatric disease as well as in normal brain functions like learning.
+We and collaborators discovered a surprising new way to manipulate microglia, the brain’s primary immune cells which play key roles in neurological and psychiatric disease as well as in normal brain functions like learning.
 While microglia are well known to affect neural function, little is known about how neural activity affects these immune cells and brain immune function generally.
 Inspired by neural activity deficits we found in animal models of Alzheimer’s disease, we found that driving gamma oscillations (40Hz) mobilized microglia to remove amyloid beta, a protein whose aggregation is thought to initiate neurotoxic events in Alzheimer’s disease (Iaccarino*, Singer* et al. 2016).
 Specifically, driving gamma recruited microglia to increase engulfment of beta amyloid, resulting in 40% reduction in beta amyloid.
-After initially using invasive optogenetics to drive gamma, we then discovered that these effects could be achieved with simple flickering lights and sounds at gamma frequency (similar to a fast strobe light and beeping).
-This simple and non-invasive sensory stimulation drove gamma oscillations in memory circuits, recruited immune cells, and rescued memory behavior (Singer et al. 2018, Martorell* & Paulson* et al. 2019, Paulson et al. under review).
-Using this sensory stimulation, we have discovered a rapid and transient cascade of intracellular and extracellular biochemical immune signals by which driving gamma recruits immune cells (Garza et al. 2020, Prichard* & Garza* et al. 2023).
-Furthermore, different frequencies of stimulation cause different effects on immune signals.
+We then discovered that these effects could be achieved with simple flickering lights and sounds at gamma frequency (similar to a fast strobe light and beeping).
+This simple and non-invasive sensory stimulation drove gamma oscillations in memory circuits, recruited immune cells, and rescued memory behavior (Singer et al. 2018, Martorell*, Paulson* et al. 2019).
+Interestingly, these sensory stimulation rescues prospective coding, or representations of future positions thought crucial for planning (Paulson et al. 2025).
+Using this sensory stimulation, we have discovered a rapid and transient cascade of intracellular and extracellular biochemical immune signals by which driving gamma recruits immune cells (Garza et al. 2020).
+Furthermore, different frequencies of stimulation cause opposite effects on immune signals (Prichard*, Garza* et al. 2023).
 Thus, we have developed a tool to rapidly increase or decrease genes and proteins that control brain immune function.
-Now we are using this flexible approach to manipulate neuroimmune function in other diseases (Franklin et al., in prep).
+Now we are using this flexible approach to manipulate neuroimmune function in other diseases.

 Relevant Publications